Daniel-Cocking/fsl_mrs/README.md

 ## Description

 FSL-MRS is a collection of python modules and wrapper scripts for pre-processing and model fitting of Magnetic Resonance Spectroscopy (MRS) data.
+This is Daniel Cockings version.

 ---
 ## Installation